 The Premier Cru vineyards within the Clos des Marechaudes Monopole site, sit at the foot of the hill of Corton, literally just below the Grand Cru demarcations.
 This area is predominately comprised of Pinot vines, with just a third being devoted to the white wines from Chardonnay of Corton-Charlemagne.

-The wine is aged for 14 to 16 months in oak (25 – 40% new) from the Allier, Vosges, and Troncais forests.
-This imparts some sweet spice to the wine as well as some herb characteristics and some smoky and toasty notes as well.
+The wine is aged for 14 to 16 months in oak (25 – 40% new), which imparts some sweet spice, delicate herb characteristics and some smoky and toasty notes as well.

 This is a wine that is easily capable of fifteen years’ development in cellar from the vintage.